TylerAuer/theFinch/_posts/2019-3-8-winter-war.md

 ---
-layout: post
 draft: false # will not appear on website unless true
-featured: true # will apply different styles
+featured: false # will apply different styles
 title: The Winter War
 featured-image: /assets/images/winter-war.png # relative url for main image
 snippet: This unique and little-known tale artfully describes how a small yet resilient Finnish population successfully defeated one of the greatest military superpowers of all time.